jeremylvln/LedMC/README.md

 # :bulb: LedMC [![Build Status](https://img.shields.io/travis/IamBlueSlime/LedMC/master.svg?style=flat-square)](https://travis-ci.org/IamBlueSlime/LedMC) [![Minecraft Version](https://img.shields.io/badge/minecraft%20version-1.12.1-red.svg?style=flat-square)](https://github.com/IamBlueSlime/ForgottenTemple) [![License](https://img.shields.io/badge/license-Ce--CILL--B-blue.svg?style=flat-square)](LICENSE)

+### Not published to Curse yet, still work to do on the mod :)

 Let Minecraft control your RGB keyboard!

 Today, a lot of gamers have a RGB keyboard to pimp their setup.
 They can control them with the provided software.
 Some have preconfigured integrations with games whereas others not.
 The idea of LedMC is to provide a low-level integration with the game.
 It will permit to improve your survival life with modules you enabled.

 ## Installation